computerlegs/portfolio/readme.md

 }
 ```

 Media queries in combination with the 'checked' pseudo class dictate how list items are displayed depending on screen size and the state of the hamburger toggle.
 The tilde (~) symbol makes it so that only 'menu li' class list items following 'menu-toggle' ID items in the 'checked' state are styled.
-This is effectively how the navigation menu changes states and displays links differently.
+This is what makes the nav menu display as a drop down list when the checkbox is clicked.

 ```css
 @media (max-width: 700px) {